-- (1) The Executive is asked to note and endorse the process for taking forward and communicating the London Councils' priorities to 2022 and to note the process for agreeing the Business Plan 2019/20. - (2) The Executive is asked to give some further consideration to challenges in relation to delivering on the pledges, as well as encouraging their adoption among all member boroughs and the best means of reporting progress against them back to Leaders' Committee by boroughs. - (3) The Executive is asked to give a view on the proposition to feature one group of pledges at each Leaders' Committee meeting to review progress on fulfilling those pledges.
-This should allow all of the pledges to be considered in this way over each twelve month period through to 2022.
+- (1) Leaders' Committee is asked to agree London Councils' priorities to 2022 as previously discussed with Leaders and the outline Business Plan for 2019/20. - (2) Leaders' Committee is asked to give a view on the proposition to feature one group of pledges at each Leaders' Committee meeting from June 2019 to review progress on fulfilling those pledges.